HewlettPackard/hpe-sd-cloud/docker/images/sd-sp/README.md

 This image is based on `sd-base-ansible` so you will need to build that one first.

-In order to ease building a build-wrapper script `build.sh` script is provided.
+In order to ease building a build-wrapper script (`build.sh`) is provided.
 This script will:

 - Ensure that all required files are present and match expected SHA-1 hashes
 - Fetch missing files from several sources: